christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-### Activation patching and iterative attention head analysis
+### Iterative attention head analysis and activation patching

 To trace which parts of the model's attention are key for this task, and break down those pathways, we need a deeper dive into the attention patterns.
 Specifically, we want to see how the model attends to tokens related to John, his initial actions, and his final actions.